ZaidP101/Expenses-Tracker-Java/README.md

 - **Named Docker networks** for inter-container communication
 - **Volumes** to persist MySQL data
 - **Healthchecks** to manage service readiness
+- **NGINX reverse proxy** to forward external traffic to the Spring Boot app

 ## Docker Run